IorioD/MTD-manager-console/README.md

    <option value="n" ${deployment.strategy === n ? 'selected' : ''}>techniqueName</option>
    ```
    after row 35.
+4. in `strats.js` script add the strategy description with the ID provided in the database and the `deplo.js`.
-4. in `add-deployment.js` update the function `isValidStrategy` (row 14) adding the number of the new technique
+5. in `add-deployment.js` update the function `isValidStrategy` (row 14) adding the number of the new technique
-5. in `MTDStrategyService.java` add the new related thread to activate the service itself upon startup with
+6. in `MTDStrategyService.java` add the new related thread to activate the service itself upon startup with
    ```sh
    new Thread(classNameService, "name_alias").start();
    ```